Shkurlatov/abstract-game-unity/README.md

    - **For Desktop:** Navigate to `File` > `Build Settings` > Select `PC, Mac & Linux Standalone` > Click `Build`.
    - **For Android:** Navigate to `File` > `Build Settings` > Select `Android` > Click `Build`.
    - **For iOS:** Navigate to `File` > `Build Settings` > Select `iOS` > Click `Build`.

-4. **Play the Game:**
-   - Run the executable or deploy the APK/IPA file for testing.